What is the Sense Protocol?

 - Expected Risk Premium from solvency risk in the yield-bearing asset and smart contract risk

 There's a single implied APY per series per adapter, and it defines the fixed APY earned by Principal Token holders.
+The discount between PTs and underlying is the return a PT holder will get by buying now and holding to maturity: that return annualized is the fixed APY.

 # How is the implied APY determined?